Amazon itself is even putting support into regular household appliances and products.

 Now you can not only turn your lights on and off, but you can also check the weather, listen to music and more, all from your light switch.
 Yes, we now live in a future where you can talk to buttons on your wall.

-Now with CES in full swing, a number of hardware manufacturers have announced plans to bring Amazon's Alexa to new devices releasing this year.
-HP, Asus and Acer among others are planning on include Alexa capabilities in various windows machines coming out in 2018.
-These plans will be supported by an Alexa app that will be released for Windows 10 in the spring and give even more access to Amazon's voice assistant.
+Now a number of hardware manufacturers have announced plans to bring Amazon's Alexa to new devices releasing this year.
+HP, Asus and Acer among others are including Alexa capabilities in various Windows machines.

 Lenovo ThinkPad X1 Carbon

-Lenovo has revealed a range of updated products at CES that include the company's latest ThinkPad.
+Lenovo has a range of updated products this year.
 The ThinkPad X1 Carbon includes a number of new features, one of which is Amazon Alexa capabilities.

-Alongside all the announcements from various manufacturers, Amazon has also revealed an intent to support more and more devices.
+Alongside all the announcements from various manufacturers this year, Amazon has an intent to support more and more devices.
 This plan includes support for a new generation of headphones and wearables that offer Alexa compatibility and integration.

 Amazon's intent is to support hardware companies achieve this goal with minimum extra investment, so we can expect to see more Alexa-powered devices in the near future.